VincentBounce/Google-Sheets-Flags-of-countries/README.md

 ![image](https://github.com/user-attachments/assets/0e21ee62-0399-4701-9460-86f1de8efa8f)

-## Fetch HD flag by name or by ISO code
+## 🏁Fetch HD flag by name or by ISO code

 **You can retrieve the HD image of your flag**
 - by common name `=XLOOKUP("France",Flags[Short name],Flags[Image])`